 Sharon Hudacek, Ed.D., Director, LPN to BSN Track

-The LPN to BSN in Nursing option is for students who have completed a National League for Nursing accredited Licensed Practical Nurse program.
+The LPN to BSN in Nursing option is for students who have completed an accredited Licensed Practical Nurse program.

 The licensed practical nurse (LPN) student is recognized as an adult learner who comes with diverse life experiences, education and clinical skills, as well as motivation and ability to learn independently.
 To facilitate advanced placement, opportunity is provided for students to validate, by examination, previously acquired educational and clinical competencies.